3 ways Skydio enterprise drones are set to dominate the commercial market

 Skydio’s consumer and photography-minded customers are certainly a key audience for the company, and its Skydio 2 drone has been a popular, American-made alternative particularly to DJI drones.
 But lately Skydio enterprise drones have risen in popularity, largely due to products like the Skydio X2, which began shipping in spring 2021 and added features like dual color/thermal sensors that were designed specifically for defense, public sector and enterprise customers.

-And three major announcements from Skydio (and some key enterprise customers) this summer suggest that the company is more heavily investing in the commercial side of things.
-So with that, here are three major updates this summer from Skydio enterprise drones:
+And three major announcements from Skydio (and some key enterprise customers) during the summer of 2022 suggest that the company is more heavily investing in the commercial side of things.
+So with that, here are three major updates dropped in summer 2022 from Skydio enterprise drones:

 Dominion Energy receives waiver to use Skydio drones